AndrijaS37N/magic-cookie/README.md

 1. Backbone.js
 1. Twitter Bootstrap

-Just a basic frontend side for the RESTful web services.
+Just a basic front end side for the RESTful web services.
+I kinda like the UI.

 ## magic-cookie-services
 The back end, server side of the system.
 Amalgam of entity classes, facade and facade REST classes for the persistence of the system.